How to Practice Self-Love

 How to practice self-love if it feels unnatural?

-How to practice self love when you struggle with self-doubt?
+How to practice self-love when you struggle with self-doubt?

 How long does it take to build self-love?